jpsietsma/MediaManagerToolset/README.md

 ### Some expected changes
 * Program Settings visible from menu
 >Clicking on Settings -> Program Settings will bring up all available settings to the user within the UI.
-Settings are loaded on startup from appsettings.json
+Settings are loaded on startup from appsettings.json.
+Changes can be made to user interface and themes, as well as specific user settings such as automatic login, etc.

 * Library Settings visible and editable from menu
 >View all user libraries and their contents in an easy simple form.
-Changes can be made to user interface and themes, as well as specific user settings such as automatic login, etc.
+Users can also manage library contents and file storage options, as well.

 * Classification Info windows for classified sort media items
 >The Classification button within the sort selection details will finally come to life!
 This will give users a look at the media classification type, as well as in a future release we will add the ability to view Show information and metadata on this window.